cfrg/draft-irtf-cfrg-vdaf/draft-patton-cfrg-vdaf.md

 measurements.
 These protocols are designed to ensure that, as long as at least one aggregation server executes the protocol honestly, individual measurements are never seen by any server in the clear.
-At the same time, VDAFs allow the servers to detect if a misconfigured or malicious client submitted a malformed input.
+At the same time, VDAFs allow the servers to detect if a malicious (or merely misconfigured) client submitted an input that would result in the output getting garbled.

 --- middle

 # Introduction

-The scalability of the Internet makes it an ideal platform for measurement of large-scale phenomena, whether public health trends or the behavior of computer systems at scale.
+The ubiquity of the Internet makes it an ideal platform for measurement of large-scale phenomena, whether public health trends or the behavior of computer systems at scale.
 There is some overlap, however, between information that is valuable to measure and information that users consider private.